danielgroves/danielgroves.net/development/_posts/2016-05-01-responsive-images.md

 ### srcset

-Use of the `srcset` attribute allows you, the developer, to provide additional images for a browser to choose from.
+Use of the [`srcset`][mdn_srcset] attribute allows you, the developer, to provide additional images for a browser to choose from.
 The idea here is that you provide a range of images of different resolution and the browser will pick the best one to display.
 Being an extra attribute on the normal `img` tag probably means this would be the easiest to integrate into a legacy site.

 The HTML in the page would look something like this: